Transport Quasi-Monte Carlo: Introduction

 Sampling is a fundamental problem across numerous fields, including Bayesian statistics, uncertainty quantification, and scientific computing.
 Closely related to sampling is the task of estimating the expectation of a function under a given distribution.
 Monte Carlo (MC) methods are the most widely used tools for sampling and numerically evaluating expectations.
 The simplest Monte Carlo approach involves drawing independent samples $x_1,\ldots,x_n$ from the target distribution $p$ and using the sample average to approximate the expectation of the function of interest.
 Although this method is straightforward and broadly applicable, the error in vanilla Monte Carlo estimates decreases at a rate of $O(n^{-1/2})$.
 This convergence rate can be prohibitively slow, especially in scenarios where generating each sample or evaluating the function is computationally expensive.

 Quasi-Monte Carlo (QMC) methods aim to enhance the convergence rate of standard Monte Carlo by exploiting the smoothness of integrands.
 Unlike random sampling, QMC points are constructed deterministically and strategically to fill the sample space more evenly.
 Under certain regularity conditions on the integrand, QMC can often achieve an error rate of $O(n^{-1+\ep})$ for any $\ep>0$, where $n^\ep$ accounts for dimension-dependent factors.
-Moreover, a deterministic QMC point set can be randomized to produce randomized QMC (RQMC) points.
-For sufficiently smooth integrands, RQMC can attain an error rate of $O(n^{-3/2+\ep})$ for any $\ep>0$ \cite{smoovar}.
+Moreover, QMC points can be randomized to produce randomized QMC (RQMC) points.
+For example, the scrambled nets introduced by~\cite{rtms} preserve the equidistribution properties of digital nets with probability one, ensuring that RQMC achieves at least the same accuracy as QMC.
+For sufficiently smooth integrands, scramble net estimators can further attain an error rate of $O(n^{-3/2+\ep})$ for any $\ep>0$~\cite{smoovar}.
 Consequently, these carefully designed QMC and RQMC methods can provide significantly more accurate estimates using fewer samples compared to traditional Monte Carlo techniques.